 Although there is no statistical data regarding the comparison of the effectiveness of these two approaches, tapering off antidepressants is recommended by specialists.

 There are no strict and general recommendations for getting off Remeron.
 Each case is individual.
-Nevertheless, Pharmacy Today, an official publication of the American Pharmacists Association, suggests that one should have a proper mirtazapine withdrawal schedule during the tapering period.
-Thus, if an antidepressant has a shorter half-life, the tapering period will last longer and vice-versa.
-On average, it will take around 6-8 weeks to minimize the withdrawal symptoms.
-Every patient should receive the individual discontinuation recommendations for stopping mirtazapine successfully.
+Nevertheless, Pharmacy Today, an official publication of the American Pharmacists Association, suggests that one should have a proper Mirtazapine withdrawal schedule during the tapering period.
+Thus, if the chosen antidepressant drugs have a shorter half-life, the tapering period will last longer and vice-versa.
+On average, it will take around 6-8 weeks to minimize the abstinence symptoms.
+Every patient should receive individual discontinuation recommendations for stopping mirtazapine successfully.
 Sometimes a person may need to take some supplements as well.
 Regular exercise, a healthy lifestyle, and breathing techniques can help a patient to come off any antidepressants successfully.

-- Cosci F. Withdrawal symptoms after discontinuation of a noradrenergic and specific serotonergic antidepressant: A case report and review of the literature.
+- Cosci, F. (2017).
+Withdrawal symptoms after discontinuation of a noradrenergic and specific serotonergic antidepressant: a case report and review of the literature.
 Personalized Medicine in Psychiatry, 1, 81-84.